dsccommunity/xPSDesiredStateConfiguration/README.md

 #### Examples

 * [Create a new User](https://github.com/PowerShell/xPSDesiredStateConfiguration/blob/dev/Examples/Sample_xUser_CreateUser.ps1)

-### xGroupSet
-* **GroupName**: Defines the names of the groups in the set.

-These parameters will be the same for each group in the set.
-Please refer to the xGroup section above for more details on these parameters:
-* **Ensure**: Ensures that the group specified is **Present** or **Absent**.
-* **Description**: Description of the group.
-* **Members**: The members that form the group.
-Note: If the group already exists, the listed items in this property replaces what is in the group.
-* **MembersToInclude**: List of users to add to the group.
-Note: This property is ignored if 'Members' is specified.
-* **MembersToExclude**: List of users you want to ensure are not members of the group.
-Note: This property is ignored if 'Members' is specified.
-* **Credential**: Indicates the credentials required to access remote resources.
-Note: This account must have the appropriate Active Directory permissions to add all non-local accounts to the group or an error will occur.

 ### xProcessSet
 Note: All processes in a process set will run without arguments.